 These are groups of DWT members and volunteers who actively and enthusiastically spread our message: protecting Devon's wildlife for the future.
-The eight groups organise much of DWT's walks and talks, help with DWT projects and reserves in their area, and support DWT initiatives.
-They raise the profile of DWT in their area and are an important link between their local communities and DWT at a county wide level.
+They organise many of DWT's walks and talks, help with DWT projects and reserves in their area, and support DWT initiatives.
+They raise the profile of DWT in their area and are an important link between their local communities and DWT at a local level.